Combining Yoga and strength training is a smart move.

 Remember, I wouldn’t recommend doing yoga before weightlifting.
 You don’t want to lengthen your muscles out before lifting.
 And yoga will definitely lengthen your muscles out!

 That being said, if you wanted to do yoga in the morning, and workout later in the evening, try it out.
 See how it impacts your training.

 It ultimately comes down to your personal preferences and goals.

 Remember, combining yoga and strength training comes down to what works best in your schedule.
 I recommend starting your planning with strength in mind.
 Have your workout plan in place and focus on tracking results from that.

 Next, determine how often you wish to practice yoga.
 This can be anywhere from 1-to-7 days per week.
 The only time you shouldn’t is before weightlifting (unless you are doing Yoga in the morning and weightlifting later that day).
 Use yoga after and/or on rest days.

 Then, determine what style(s) of yoga you wish to practice, and how often.
-Ashtanga, Power, Hatha, Yin, etc. Or maybe something like WithinMVMNT’s Yoga for Weightlifters classes (see PS).
-Hell, try them all out!
+Ashtanga, Power, Hatha, Yin, etc. Or maybe something like WithinMVMNT’s Yoga for Weightlifters video classes.
+Try them all out!
 Discover what styles you like best.

 Ultimately, strength is a more analytical progression.
 With yoga, it is more intuitive.
 Set yourself up for success with both by planning and and tracking for strength.
 And determine the days of the week you are going to dedicate to practicing yoga.